markdownlint/markdownlint/RULES.md

 Rationale: Some markdown parses generate anchors for headers based on the header name, and having headers with the same content can cause problems with this.

+## MD025 - Multiple top level headers in the same document

+Tags: headers

+This rule is triggered when a top level header is in use (the first line of the file is a h1 header), and more than one h1 header is in use in the
+document:

+    # Top level header

+    # Another top level header

+To fix, structure your document so that there is a single h1 header that is the title for the document, and all later headers are h2 or lower level
+headers:

+    # Title

+    ## Header

+    ## Another header

+Rationale: A top level header is a h1 on the first line of the file, and serves as the title for the document.
+If this convention is in use, then there can not be more than one title for the document, and the entire document should be contained within this header.